phoenix1886/passport_validator/README.md

 pip install -r requirements.txt
 ```

-One can you console application, or import `is_passport_valid` function.
+One can use console application, or import `is_passport_valid` function.

 ## How to use console application
 Console script takes 3 arguments (all dates in the format DD.MM.YYYY):